Bevan

 Current mission

-Stake your name →What does the Bevan name mean?
+Help rebuild the Bevan clan →What does the Bevan name mean?

-ab Evan — son of Evan (Welsh Ifan, Evan being the anglicised form).
+ab Evan, son of Evan (Welsh Ifan, Evan being the anglicised form).
 'Ab' is the form the patronymic prefix takes before a vowel; 'ap' is used before a consonant.
 The 'a' elides in spoken Welsh and the surviving 'b-' attaches to the personal name as a hereditary surname.
 By the same mechanism Bowen comes from ab Owain, Bythel from ab Ithel, and so on.
 The full set of B- and P- patronymics in Welsh is the spoken contraction made permanent by Tudor-era surname compression.

 The history of Bevan

 Bevan is one of the smaller B-family patronymics, densest in the south Welsh valleys and Gwent.
-The contraction 'ab Evan' to Bevan parallels Pritchard (ap Richard) and Powell (ap Hywel) — the prefix is preserved as a single letter at the head of the name.
+The contraction 'ab Evan' to Bevan parallels Pritchard (ap Richard) and Powell (ap Hywel), the prefix is preserved as a single letter at the head of the name.

 Aneurin Bevan (1897–1960), born in Tredegar in the Sirhowy Valley, was the son of a coalminer, a colliery face-worker himself from age 13 to 19, a pacifist Independent Labour Party organiser through the Twenties, MP for Ebbw Vale from 1929.
-As Minister of Health in Clement Attlee's 1945 government he was the architect of the National Health Service, established by his Act of Parliament in 1946 and brought into operation on 5 July 1948 — the founding date of universal free healthcare in Britain.
+As Minister of Health in Clement Attlee's 1945 government he was the architect of the National Health Service, established by his Act of Parliament in 1946 and brought into operation on 5 July 1948, the founding date of universal free healthcare in Britain.

 Bevan negotiated the doctors into the system over eighteen months of resistance with the line: 'I stuffed their mouths with gold.'
 He resigned from the cabinet in 1951 over the introduction of prescription charges.
 His widow Jennie Lee went on, as Minister for the Arts under Wilson, to found the Open University.